 An astounding $51 billion of global online sales were influenced by artificial intelligence (AI) during Cyber Week 2023, for targeted offers, product recommendations, and generative AI-powered chat services.
 It remains to be seen whether generative AI has yet had an impact on the overall customer experience.

-For all the talk over many years about the importance of customer experience and customer relationships, customers are more fed up than ever with the service companies provide.
+For all the talk over many years about the importance of customer experience and customer relationships, customers are still unhappy with the service companies provide.
 But generative AI promises to change everything about how brands interact with customers.
 Improvement can’t come soon enough.

 The case for change